JedLee6/Top150-LeetCode-Quick-Review-Notes/09_Binary_Tree_General/075_Binary_Tree_General_114._Flatten_Binary_Tree_to_Linked_List.md

 1. **Pre-order traversal** means that for every node, we first process the current node, then the left subtree, and finally the right subtree.
 2. During the flattening process, the left subtree should be flattened and connected to the right of the current node, and the original right subtree should be moved to the end of this flattened left subtree.

-The main idea is to flatten the binary tree into a linked list using a pre-order traversal.
-This means that we should first process the root, then the left subtree, and finally the right subtree.
-During this process, we need to ensure that:
-1. The left child of each node is set to `null`.
-2. The right child of each node points to the next node in the pre-order traversal.

 ### Detailed Solution:

 We'll discuss three different approaches to solve this problem: